 The high king of Alba had everything a mortal man could aspire to.
 His land was united.
 His neighbors were allies.
-His wife was beautiful, and he had four wonderful sons.
+Though his beautiful wife had past, and he had four wonderful sons.

 Still, Aeda was worried.
 He was growing old, he was ill with a disease of consumption, and he needed to pick an heir.
 His oldest son Agar was the natural choice.
 And for a lesser position, the boy would have been fine.
 But the kid simply wasn’t that bright.
 He was handsome with flowing blonde hair, and incredibly strong, but not clever.

 So the king worried.
 It would take someone quick witted and insightful to manage this kingdom.

 His second son was agile like an acrobat.
 But Talias was silly and flighty.
 He would rather traipse through the woods than talk politics and strategy.

 The third son had made a name for himself in battle in spite of being short and stocky.
 Rory was brave beyond reason.
 But he was seldom around.
 He spent all his time excavating caverns in the hills looking for precious metals.